MitsuhaKitsune/vuex-webextensions/README.md

 ## Pending work

-* Add example
+- Improve example
-* Add optional persisted states on config to mantain data on restarts
-* Add tests and coverage
+- Add tests and coverage
-* Publish to Awesome Vue.js lists when no more pending work and up version to 1.0.0 (stable)
+- Publish to Awesome Vue.js lists when no more pending work